 CATHERINE HALEY EPSTEIN is a multi-disciplinary artist, award-winning writer, designer, and curator.
 She wrote a book titled Nose Dive (2019) which explores the intersection of creativity with the science and anthropology of scent.
 Articles of note include “Primal Art: Notes on the Medium of Scent”, Temporary Art Review (2016).
 She writes about contemporary art and practice and culture at her platform Mindmarrow.
 She conducts workshops on the use of scent in creative practices, advises companies on scent-related projects, and continues to collaborate with artists and writers on unique initiatives that explore intersections between art and other disciplines.

 Catherine served as Vice Chair of the Board of Directors of Visual Thinking Strategies, a non-profit based in New York City that has developed a proprietary program to teach children to think critically using fine art.
 She was co-founder of Point & Line, which was an innovative platform testing for deeper dialog with contemporary art and artists.
 She is a lifelong advocate for arts in schools and has worked with organizations such as Right Brain Initiative, Levi’s Strauss Youth Arts Program, the De Young Museum, and Southern Exposure, on projects, and in advisory roles to advance learning through the arts.
 She is currently a candidate for her Masters of the Art of Counseling with a focus on Psychodynamic Theory at Northwestern University.

 CARO VERBEEK (1980) is an art historian and curator specialized in the senses of smell and touch and the intersensory phenomenon synaesthesia.
-She is currently finishing her PhD on (art) historical smells (with IFF and the Rijksmuseum).
+She has just completed a PhD on (art) historical smells (with IFF and the Rijksmuseum).
 She is also part of the team of research professionals at the first of its kind olfactory heritage project Oeduropa.

-She has developed several courses on sensory history and sensory skills, including ‘The Other Senses’ at the Royal Academy of Arts (The Hague) and ‘Knowning by Sensing’ at the Vrije Universiteit.
+She has developed several courses on sensory history and sensory skills, including ‘The Other Senses’ at the Royal Academy of Arts (The Hague) and ‘Knowing by Sensing’ at the Vrije Universiteit.

 Her books and articles include “Inhaling Memories” (Senses & Society, 2013) and “Something in the Air - Scent in Art” (Villa Rot, 2015).
 Verbeek is also the founder of the scent culture program ‘Odorama’ at Mediamatic (Amsterdam).